J.D., Loyola University Chicago School of Law

-Rachel Kemel joined Jackson LLP during her second year of law school, and she continues to work part-time as she completes her graduate studies.
-In May of 2020, Rachel is expected to graduate from Loyola University Chicago with her Juris Doctor and Master’s in Public Policy.
+Rachel Kemel joined Jackson LLP during her second year of law school, and will be a 2020 graduate of Loyola University Chicago’s law and public policy programs.
 After taking the Illinois bar exam, she will join the firm as an associate attorney.

 Rachel’s intellectual curiosity and creativity are most evident in her research skills, which she applies to our clients’ sophisticated legal problems to evaluate how the law impacts their businesses and practices.
 Our attorneys rely upon Rachel’s assistance when preparing guidance for our clients about the legal feasibility of their novel business ventures, proposed management service organizations, mHealth startups, or multi-state telemedicine operations.

 At Loyola Law, Rachel is a Health Law Fellow who serves as a senior editor on both the Journal of Regulatory Compliance and the Annals of Health Law & Life Sciences — two well-respected health law publications.
 As a research assistant with the Conscience Coding Project, Rachel also researched healthcare conscience laws for a legislative tracking project and coded state laws into a database that will ultimately be made public.